Mateusz Bąk: Portugal, Poland and Bulgaria

-After losing his place in the first team, Bąk moved to Portuguese side Marítimo on loan for the second half of the season, with an option to makethe move permanent.
+After losing his place in the first team, Bąk moved to Portuguese side Marítimo on loan for the second half of the season, with an option to make the move permanent.
 After failing to make any appearances during the loan spell, Marítimo decided against the permanent transfer.
 He returned to Lechia where he briefly played for the second team, Lechia Gdańsk II.
 Bąk moved to Wisła Płock over the winter transfer window, and made five appearances for Wisła in 2011, helping the team to win promotion from the II liga.
 In July 2011, he joined Podbeskidzie Bielsko-Biała on a two-year contract moving back to Ekstraklasa.
 This was Podbeskidzie's first ever season in the Ekstraklasa, with Bąk making 12 appearances to help the team avoid relegation.
 The following season he only made three appearances in the opening half of the season, and joined Bulgarian top division club Etar 1924 in early 2013.
 For Etar, he only made three appearances, including a 6–1 defeat and a sending off in another game.
 His time at Etar was part of a tumultuous time for the club, including 20 players signed during the January transfer window, death threats to players from the club's president, the club taking 80% of players wages, the club no longer paying for food and hotels for players to stay in, and the club providing no training sessions after the club's head coach left.
 While Bąk and three other Polish players were only on four-month contracts, the Polish Football Association helped them to get out of their contracts early due to the terrible conditions provided by the club.